goharbor/website/docs/administration/configure-project-quotas/_index.md

     ![Project quotas](../../img/project-quota2.png)

-    1. For **Default storage consumption**, enter the maximum quantity of storage that any project can consume, selecting `MB`, `GB`, or `TB` from the drop-down menu, or enter `-1` to set the default to unlimited.
+    1. For **Default storage consumption**, enter the maximum quantity of storage that any project can consume, selecting `MiB`, `GiB`, or `TiB` from the drop-down menu, or enter `-1` to set the default to unlimited.
     ![Project quotas](../../img/project-quota3.png)

     1. Click **OK**.
 1. To set quotas on an individual project, select the project and then click **Edit**.
     ![Project quotas](../../img/project-quota4.png)
-    1. For **Default storage consumption**, enter the maximum quantity of storage that this individual project can consume, selecting `MB`, `GB`, or `TB` from the drop-down menu.
+    1. For **Default storage consumption**, enter the maximum quantity of storage that this individual project can consume, selecting `MiB`, `GiB`, or `TiB` from the drop-down menu.

 After you set quotas, you can see how much of their quotas each project has consumed.